bipinthakur002/Angular/README.md

 # Angular
-Programming With TypeScript and learning some basic application build using MEAN Stack
+Programming With TypeScript and building some basic application using MEAN Stack